AdrianoVM/CSAssessmentFramework/README.md

 Our solution is a complete Unity Project containing the necessary tools to set up an experiment: a customizable environment, organization for scripts, and an easily shareable preset system for component parameters.

  [**Video Explaining Version 1 of the project**](https://youtu.be/3boUl46NIeg)

+ **Version 2 is currently in the works**, reworking quite a few things, and thus will be available on a new repository.
+When feature parity is attained, the link will be posted here.
+It will contain more locomotion and cybersickness related techniques, a more robust preset system, pre-tests, and documentation with tutorials.

 ## Sources: